Hello, dear netizens!

 16. Тhe average device split for searches stabilized at 60% for mobile and 40% for desktop in 2019.

+In 2017, mobile got 72% of searches, which left 28% for desktop.
 You might wonder why I am pointing out a stat from 2017.
 Because so far 2017 has the most smartphones sold.
-Smartphone users were, let’s say, not so enthusiastic about 2018.
-And there isn’t a more current device split for searches research.
+Smartphone users were, let’s say, not so enthusiastic about 2019.

 And of course we all know what our favorite search engine is: